peter-l5/SH1107/README.md

 - [Adafruit 1.12 inch OLED](https://www.adafruit.com/product/5297 "Adafruit 1.12 inch OLED") (I2C interface) (at 3.3 volts)
 - [Pimoroni 1.12 inch OLED](https://shop.pimoroni.com/products/1-12-oled-breakout?variant=12628508704851 "Pimoroni 1.12 inch OLED") (SPI version) (works best with 5V supply)

+Changes to some constants will be needed for 128x64 displays.
+See annotations in the code.

 ## Requirements

 This code has been tested with MicroPython version 1.18.

 ## Release notes

+#### Version 216

+Changes include:
+- code tidied up
+- annotations added for register values that would need changing for 128x64 displays

 #### Version 210